cgardesey/market_app_backend/README.md

 ## Introduction

-This is the backend component of my Online Market application built using Laravel.
-It serves as the data and logic layer for my [Android frontend application](https://github.com/cgardesey/ServiceProductTrader).
-The backend provides RESTful APIs to manage products, user accounts, orders, and more.
+SuperFix Backend is the backend API server for the [SuperFix Android app](https://github.com/cgardesey/SuperFix), a platform for trading products and services.
+This Laravel-based backend provides essential functionalities for managing users, products, services, and transactions.

 ## Features

 - User authentication and authorization.
-- Product management (CRUD operations).
+- Product management.
-- Service management (CRUD operations).
+- Service management.
 - User account management.
 - Shopping cart functionality.
 - Order management and history.